Garoppolo throws 4 TD passes, 49ers beat Cardinals 28-25 | Federal News Network

 49ers: Defensive lineman Arik Armstead left in the first quarter with a throat injury but returned to the game. … Linebacker Kwon Alexander had a chest injury in the second half and didn’t return.

-Cardinals: Defensive lineman Clinton McDonald left with what a “stinger” in the third quarter.
+Cardinals: Defensive lineman Clinton McDonald left with what the team called a “stinger” in the third quarter.

 UP NEXT